 Through assessment of a variety of factors including evolving variants and available vaccines in use, we have determined to focus our development efforts on the intranasal delivery of our vaccine product candidate, NT-CoV2-1, which is more highly differentiated than the currently available and late-stage COVID-19 vaccines.
-As a result, we expect to file an IND application with the FDA upon completion of our pending toxicology study and to thereafter commence a Phase 1 clinical study with NT-CoV2-1, the protocol for which is currently under development.
+As a result, we expect to file an IND application with the FDA in the third quarter of 2022 and immediately upon receipt of approval from the FDA to commence a Phase 1 clinical study with NT-CoV2-1, the protocol for which is currently under development.